-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
+Both the X-E1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The X-E1 was replaced by the Fujifilm X-E2, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E1 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (129x75mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 300g or 46 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (69 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in September 2012).

 Reasons to prefer the Sony Alpha A7R III: